eth-sri/eran/README.md

 * Since Refinezono uses timeout for the gurobi solver, the results will vary depending on the processor speeds.

-* Setting the parameter "complete" (default is False) to True will enable MILP based complete verification using the bounds provided by the specified domain.
+* Setting the parameter "complete" (default is False) to True will enable MILP based complete verification using the bounds provided by the specified domain (currently either DeepZ or RefineZono).

 Example